-The ROKiT F4 British Championship certified by FIA can trace its roots through various guises to the creation of Formula Ford back in the late 1960s at Brands Hatch, and over the following four decades propelled a whole roster of motorsport stars, such as Ayrton Senna, Eddie Irvine, and Jenson Button to the sport’s highest echelons.
+The Wera Tools F4 British Championship certified by FIA can trace its roots through various guises to the creation of Formula Ford back in the late 1960s at Brands Hatch, and over the following four decades propelled a whole roster of motorsport stars, such as Ayrton Senna, Eddie Irvine, and Jenson Button to the sport’s highest echelons.

 In 2014, the decision was taken to replace the Formula Ford Championship of Great Britain with MSA Formula, and cars conforming to the FIA’s new global Formula 4 regulations, but the same spirit of providing a race-proven, effective entry point to the FIA Single Seater Pathway remains.